51% Attack

 What prevents a 51% attack?

-Every miner is incentivised to build upon the current longest chain of blocks.
+Every miner is incentivized to build upon the current longest chain of blocks.
 So if the combined mining power of every other miner on the network is greater than yours, it makes it incredibly difficult to outwork the other miners to build a longer chain and replace the existing one.

 Diagram showing miners working together to extend the current longest chain.